maverick001/ChatBot_Enhancer/readme.md

 # Chatbot Enhancer

-Today, LLMs deployed on the Cloud have guardrails provided by CSP to prevent model hullucination, but open-source SLMs deployed on edge devices don't have same level of protection to handle the hullunication.
+Today, LLMs deployed on the Cloud have guardrails provided by CSP to prevent model hullucination, but open-source SLMs deployed on edge devices don't have same level of protection to handle the hullunication. <br>

 This project is a web application that allows users to compare responses from 2 different local LLMs side by side, and then use reasoning model Deepseek-R1-8B to summarize their common points to a synthesized answer.
 With this method, it can allelivate the effect of signle model's hullicinaiton and give you a more accurate answer to your prompt.